contributing-to-kubernetes/gnosis/stories/e2e-tests/README.md

 The magic here is that the e2e.test binary is a precompiled version of Kubernetes tests.
 Ginkgo uses it to essentially run `go test` behind the scenes.

-Flags --kubeconfig --host --provider are args of our go test code, which is "on Downward API volume should provide podname only"
-For example, the test we ran can be (currently) found here: https://github.com/kubernetes/kubernetes/blob/master/test/e2e/common/downward_api.go.
+Flags --kubeconfig --host --provider are args of our go test code, which is "Downward API volume should provide podname only" the test we ran can be (currently) found here: https://github.com/kubernetes/kubernetes/blob/master/test/e2e/common/downward_api.go.